kirteeprajapati/youtube_clone/README.md

 - **Server -> Data -> Server**: In some cases, data needs to be transferred between server components or layers for processing and management.

-Our data is transmitted using the JSON format, providing a lightweight and versatile means of representing data.
+The data is transmitted using the JSON format, providing a lightweight and versatile means of representing data.
 This format is vital for passing the state of resources between different layers of our application.

 ## URI and Path Parameters

 - **URI (Uniform Resource Identifier)**: It serves as the address for our resources, uniquely identifying them.
 In the context of our YouTube clone, URIs are used for accessing videos, user profiles, and more.

 - **Path Parameter**: These are variables included in the URI path itself.
 They allow us to point to specific resources or perform actions on them.
-For instance, we might use path parameters to indicate a particular video or user profile.
+For instance, It might use path parameters to indicate a particular video or user profile.

-Jhootube is an exciting project that encompasses modern web development practices, API integration, and a deep dive into RESTful architecture.
-We're excited to share our progress and continue building this YouTube clone!
+Jhootube is an exciting project that encompasses modern web development practices, API integration, and a deep dive into RESTful architecture. excited to share our progress and continue building this YouTube clone!

 ScreenShots
 ![Home Page](https://github.com/kirteeprajapati/youtube_clone/blob/main/Assest/Video_cards.png)